KARANDSIN14/CST2101-W23-Project-FINAL_PROJECT_KARANDEEP_041042181/README.md

 6. From correlation matrix it is observed that:
 'Age' and the 'Pregnancies' are the two features having positive correlation.

-'skinThickness' and 'Insulin' also presented positive correlation.
+'SkinThickness' and 'Insulin' also presented positive correlation.

-'skinThickness' and'BMI' also has postitve correlation.
+'SkinThickness' and'BMI' also has positive correlation.

 However, these correlations are not so strong enough hence, No multi-collinearity is exhibited here.